strapi/strapi/docs/3.0.0-beta.x/getting-started/quick-start-tutorial.md

 - Click on the `day_interval` field
 - Edit the **Label** to read, `Day (or Days)`
 - Add a **Description**, `You can type in one day or a series of days to complete this field.
-E.g. "Tuesday" or "Tues - Wed"`.
+E.g. "Tuesday" or "Tues - Wed"`

 ![Content Manager Hoursofoperation Day Interval](../assets/getting-started/tutorial/content-manager-hoursofoperation-day-interval.png 'Content Manager Hoursofoperation Day Interval')